bsmith89/make-bml/make-lesson.md

 > (i.e. `make all` should plot the word counts and add the plots to
 > `zipf_results.tgz`)

-Commit your changes to _git_ before we move on.
+Commit your changes to _Git_ before we move on.

 ## User defined variables ##